drBradley/Quantee/README.md

   * `DirtyWholes` -- draws less than Everything in some cases, but always redraws a whole `Entity`

+## Known bugs

+So far we only know this

+* Quantee is hovering a few pixels over the ground level instead of standing on the ground when jumping in place.
+It doesn't happen when he moves even a pixel left or right.

 ## Versioning

 The scheme is `major.minor.release-optional_suffix`.
 For versions below